-One of the most prominent features of the Old Testament, the first part of the Bible, is the relationship between God and His people.
-Unlike the distant or aloof god figures in other Ancient Near East traditions, the Bible tells us that God is personal; He desires us to know Him and He speaks and comunes with His people.
-One of the primary ways God’s interpersonal nature is demonstrated in Scripture is through the establishment of covenants.
+One of the most prominent features of the Old Testament, the first part of the covenantal relationship between God and His people.
+Unlike the distant or aloof god figures in other Ancient Near East traditions, the Bible tells us that God is personal; He desires us to know Him and He speaks and communes with His people.
+One of the primary ways God’s interpersonal nature is demonstrated in Scripture is through the establishment of legal covenants.

-What exactly are covenants, and what role do they play in God’s plans and promises for creation?
-To help you along your journey, give context to the Biblical text, and spark discussion on the important themes of Scripture, we’ll explore the various covenants and reflect on what they mean.
+What exactly are covenants, and what role do they play in God’s plans and covenant promises for creation?
+To help you along your journey, give biblical contexts, and spark discussion on the important themes of Scripture, we’ll explore the various covenants and reflect on what they mean.

 The Old Testament references a number of covenants in which one of the primary parties is God.
-God makes a promise and/ or commitment to humanity, He binds Himself to them by His own word.
-God’s righteousness and faithfulness is so great that He always upholds His end of a covenant, even if the other party--humanity--has violated their promises.
+God promised and/ or committed to humanity, He binds Himself to them by His own word.
+God’s righteousness and faithfulness is so great that He always upholds His end of a testament covenant, even if the other party--humanity--has violated their promises.

 There is some disagreement among scholars over precisely how many Biblical covenants there are, with the number ranging from anywhere between 1 and 12+.
 We’ll take a closer look at a some of the most major Biblical covenants between God and His people and what they tell us about the Lord.

 The Edenic Covenant is the first in all of creation and applies to all of humanity.
 It is found in the book of Genesis chapter 1:28-30.
 God creates the entire world, including humanity in His image.
 Humans are given stewardship over all the earth and are tasked with filling and caring for it.
 This first God's covenant sets the tone for God’s relationship with humanity.
 God's desire is the flourishing of creation; this covenant establishes Divine providence and care, as God promised that humans will be strengthened and protected by nature and commands us to cultivate and protect it in return.